Pusong Ligaw (song)

 "Pusong Ligaw" is a single by Filipino singer and actor Jericho Rosales.
 The song was written by Rosales and was released on January 11, 2010, under the Star Records label.
 The song is included in his 2009 album, Change.

+Rosales adapted the song for the 2009 television series Dahil May Isang Ikaw, where he starred alongside former off-screen partner Kristine Hermosa.
+According to him, the production requested a song for the series, leading him to rewrite an existing unreleased composition to fit the show's narrative.